Emily Kame Kngwarreye

 For the entirety of her painting career Emily Kame Kngwarreye was the name by which Kngwarreye was known.
 It’s the name on the back of her paintings, on documentation, in catalogues, newspaper articles and books.
 It is the only name used in all that time.

-In 2010 the latest update to the orthography, would change the spelling, but as Kngwarreye passed away more than a decade prior, we a retaining the spelling used in her lifetime.
+In 2010 the latest update to the orthography, would change the spelling, but as Kngwarreye passed away more than a decade prior, we are retaining the spelling used in her lifetime.

 View available work here